We’ll go through the typical steps of invoice processing and then show you ways to improve the process.

 Invoices come in all variations these days, such as emails, PDFs, and even paper.
 With a growing company, these need to get recorded and approved by the right person before being paid.

-The bigger the company, the more complex this simple task can take.
+The bigger the company, the more complex this simple task becomes.

 Let’s dive into this in more detail…